nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### 6.1.
 Adding your internship application:

-Congratulations you have sent out a new internship application now you can, add the application to WorkBook in [sorted order](#3-things-to-note).
+Congrats!
+You have already done the hard work - applying for that internship you've always wanted.
+Now, simply add the details into WorkBook and we can begin tracking your application!

 Format: `add c/COMPANY r/ROLE s/STAGE [d/DATETIME] [e/COMPANY_EMAIL] [l/LANGUAGE TAG] [t/TAG]…​`

 <div markdown="block" class="alert alert-success">
 **:bulb: Tip:** The date and time you provide could represent multiple things:<br>
-  * The date and it happened
+  * The date and time it happened
   * The deadline of the corresponding `Stage`
 </div>